Will Jack & Jill Come Tumbling Down? The dangers of fully AI'ing recruitment

 Trust is built through consistency over time.
 Following up even when nothing's happening.
 Checking in after six months.
 Remembering previous conversations.
 Saying "Actually, this role might not be right for you" instead of trying to close every candidate.

-AI can simulate personalization.
+AI can simulate personalisation.
 It cannot create genuine trust.

-Our analysis of 500+ placements shows that candidates who had multiple conversations with the same human recruiter had 73% higher offer acceptance rates than those processed through automated workflows, even when the opportunities were objectively similar.
+Our analysis of 500+ placements shows that candidates who had multiple conversations with the same human recruiter had 73% higher offer acceptance rates than those processed through automated workflows.

 Trust compounds.
 Algorithms don't.

 It cannot say: "I know you want to move into management, but here's why an IC role at this company would actually accelerate that path faster.
-They promote from within, the current VP started as an SDR three years ago, and if we position you correctly, you could be leading a team within 18 months instead of getting stuck at team lead level somewhere else."
+They promote from within, the current VP started as an SDR three years ago, and if we position you correctly, you could be leading a team within 18 months."

 That's not matching.
 That's selling.
-And selling requires understanding what drives this specific person and constructing a narrative that helps them see a better path.
+And selling requires understanding what drives this specific person.

 The candidate with two short stints on their CV: job-hopper or someone who had the courage to leave bad situations twice?